Frequently asked questions

 We work with ambitious teams who need to move faster without losing their footing.
 That might be a leadership team figuring out how AI affects their operating model, a marketing team under pressure to produce more with the same resources, or an innovation team trying to prove what's possible before committing serious investment.
 We've worked with global brands like Nike, Tetra Pak, and Universal Pictures – and increasingly with agencies and mid-sized organisations building AI capability so they can stay ahead for their own clients.
 Our work often spans senior leaders, marketing, digital, product, and operations, because real change rarely sits in one function.

-How do your AI services work in practice?
+How do your AI and innovation services work in practice?

 Do we need to be 'good at AI' already?